 Ivy Larson from CleanCuisineandMore.com describes eating hemp seeds like this …

 “… they have a pleasing, mild and slightly nutty flavor.
 Unlike sunflower seeds, they aren’t crunchy, but instead are a bit more like sesame seeds, but even softer in texture.
 Hemp seeds sort of taste like pine nuts, but have an even mellower, milder flavor.”

 1. Hemp for Stress and Sleep

 The cannabinoids in hemp provide a calming effect in the body and mind.
-CBD, especially, has been studied for its ability to ease anxiety, which may help support sleep quality.
-CBD also has demonstrated promise for its positive effects on pain management, including pain associated with joints and headaches.
+Hemp Extract especially, has been studied for its ability to ease anxiety, which may help support sleep quality.
+Cannabinoids also have demonstrated promise for its positive effects on pain management, including pain associated with joints and headaches.

 2. Hemp for Essential Fatty Acids

 There’s a 3-to-1 ratio of omega-6 to omega-3 in hemp hearts.
 That includes the omega-6 fat known as GLA, or gamma linolenic acid.